Skip to contents

 .sutmats

-A matsindf data frame, wide by matrices.
+A matsindf data frame, wide by matrices, or a list of lists of matrices.
+Default is NULL.

 V